tuapuikia/k8s-course/k8s/k8s-service/step4.md

 `kubectl get pod && kubectl get service`{{execute HOST1}}

-Please note, katacoda do not provide LoadBalancer service.
-But we can still access the internal service to verify the setup.

 The nginx now are accessible from external via worker node port.

 Before we can access the service, we need to locate our worker node IP